DozedCupboard/DozedCupboard/Chess Project/README.md

 ## Common mistake - MUST READ

-When running the client or server the project should be opened inside the "A_Working_ones" folder. not jkk23 or the image paths will not be correct and the board will not load.
+When running the client or server the project should be opened inside the "A_Working_ones" folder.

 ## License